Tax Apportionment in Estate Planning: Drafting Clauses to Preserve Dispositive Provisions

 Recording of a 90-minute CLE/CPE webinar with Q&A

-This CLE webinar will prepare estate planning counsel to draft tax apportionment clauses that preserve dispositive provisions in the client’s estate plan.
+This CLE course will prepare estate planning counsel to draft tax apportionment clauses that preserve dispositive provisions in the client’s estate plan.
 Our experienced panelists will outline specific techniques for designing apportionment clauses within all tax frameworks and for retirement assets.

 - Source of law